restatedev/e2e/README.md

 ## Modules

-* `functions` contains a collection of functions for e2e testing
+* `services` contains a collection of services for e2e testing
 * `test-utils` contains utilities to develop e2e tests
 * `tests` contains the test code
+* `contracts` contains the different protobuf definitions, used by services and tests

 ## Setup local env